 Staff from urban districts responded this challenge is urgent

-“What we're trying to do is to change our data [including which] questions we ask our elementary kids.
-‘Does school cause you to be more curious?’
+“We're trying to ask our elementary kids, ‘Does school cause you to be more curious?’
 If students say, ‘No, I'm not more curious as a result of being in school,’ We say, ‘What do we need to change about the existing pedagogy, curriculum, assessment and resources to lead to kids to see themselves as more curious learners?’”